Wolf-Dieter Hauschild: Relocation to the BRD and Stuttgart

 After an originally promised double engagement Leipzig-Stuttgart did not come about due to "the rigid attitude of the GDR authorities", as Jörg Clemen explained, Hauschild settled in Stuttgart in spring 1985 on the occasion of a guest performance.
 There he became Generalmusikdirektor and chief conductor at the beginning of the 1985/86 season of the Stuttgarter Philharmoniker.
 In a statement, he explained that in the summer of 1984, the city of Stuttgart approached him with the request for a permanent guest conducting position, whereby he would take over some of Hans Zanotelli's tasks.
 After the GDR authorities agreed to this, he agreed in Stuttgart.
 In April 1985, however, he realized that the GDR authorities "were no longer fully committed to their promise".
 He felt that he had a duty to the orchestra members and to the Stuttgart city administration and decided "with a heavy heart" to move to the BRD.
-In the GDR, on the other hand, he was declared persona non grata and was henceforth also known among fellow musicians as a notorious "class enemy" his family only received permission to leave the country two years later.
+In the GDR, on the other hand, he was declared persona non grata and was henceforth also known among fellow musicians as a notorious "class enemy"; his family only received permission to leave the country two years later.
 In 1985, Hauschild conducted the premiere in the Stuttgart Liederhalle, of Kelemen's Phantasmen (with Eckart Schloifer) and in 1987 Yun I-sang's 2.
 Violin Concerto (with Akiko Tatsumi).
-Concert tours with the Philharmonic have taken him through Europe, Japan and the USA.
+Concert tours with the Philharmonic took him to Europe, Japan and the USA.
 According to the cultural journalist Frank Armbruster, he took the orchestra "to a high point in its history.
 In the end, however, Hauschild left Stuttgart because "he had not succeeded in convincing the city of the need for additional orchestra positions for the Philharmonic," as Armbruster remarked.

 In addition to his engagement in Stuttgart, he was guest conductor of the Niedersächsisches Staatsorchester Hannover, with which he premiered Kelemen's Archetypon in 1986.
 In 1986 he conducted the Staatsorchester Stuttgart bei der Loriot-Inszenierung von Flatows's Martha am Staatstheater Stuttgart.
 With the NDR Radiophilharmonie oblag ihm 1992 die Uraufführungen von Tal's 6.
 Sinfonie.